 Claudia has a broad and international commercial practice, covering banking and finance, international trade, professional negligence, cross-border insolvency, shipping, and insurance and reinsurance.

 She has appeared as sole and junior counsel in the Court of Appeal, High Court (primarily in the Commercial Court and Chancery Division), and before arbitral tribunals under the rules of a range of international organization rules.
 Many of her cases raise conflict of laws issues, and she is experienced in obtaining, and resisting applications for, anti-suit and anti-enforcement injunctions.

-Claudia has experience across a broad range of commercial areas, including the sale of goods and international trade; commercial fraud; agency; injunctions; service out of the jurisdiction and jurisdictional disputes; and cross-border insolvency.
-She has appeared in both the High Court and the County Court in both trials and interlocutory applications.
+Claudia has experience across a broad range of commercial areas, including banking and finance the sale of goods and international trade; commercial fraud; agency; injunctions; service out of the jurisdiction and jurisdictional disputes; and cross- border insolvency.

-She is instructed in actions proceeding in a number of different jurisdictions, including the Cayman Islands and Jersey.
+She has also been instructed in actions proceeding in a number of different jurisdictions, including the Cayman Islands and Jersey.